Best Cryptocurrency Exchanges in Australia 2026

 Besides trading, KuCoin also has crypto lending, crypto borrowing, an NFT marketplace, and even staking options.
 If you’re looking for a feature-packed platform with low fees and automation tools, KuCoin is definitely worth considering.

-#8. eToro Australia Broker - Best for copy trading
+#8. eToro Australia Broker – Established copy trading features

 eToro Australia allows users to invest in cryptocurrencies and stocks.
 There is a strong focus on social trading, where you can interact with other investors and even copy successful traders.